Creating an Organisational Capability Framework: Why Strategic Learning is an Important Step

 This is the step that actually starts the learning loop.
 Reporting analytics are a useful tool, especially if using an LMS or other ed tech.
 Surveys are also handy for ascertaining individual sentiments at different phases of the learning process.

-But perhaps the most effective way to measure the impact of L&D is through performance management.
-After all, capabilities are an exercise in workforce planning plus you’re attempting to affect change in behaviours through employee training.
-This can be trickier as you’re not just looking at numbers, but behavioural indicators.
+But perhaps the most effective way to measure the impact of L&D is through performance management and talent management.
+After all, building capabilities is an exercise in organisational—which should mean driving business performance through behavioural change.
+This can be trickier as you’re not just looking at numbers, but performance indicators.
 And here we come full circle back to organisational capability frameworks.

 Finally, Step 4 is where you update your initial insights or even your methods of examination.
 What you’ve learned from this cycle (even if it’s just the way in which capabilities have evolved) may provoke a new environmental scan, which takes you back to Step 1 and onto the path to continuous improvement.

 Don’t think of learning as a one-way street that starts at A and ends at B. If you’re truly trying to realise business impacts, you need to tie your organisational capability frameworks to L&D.